County of Santa Barbara

 follows:

-Santa Barbara and Yamanashi Prefecture, Japan in substantially the form provided, and
+Barbara and Yamanashi Prefecture, Japan in substantially the form provided, and authorize the

-Act (CEQA) pursuant to CEQA Guidelines Section 15378(b)(5), as it involves organizational
+(CEQA) pursuant to CEQA Guidelines Section 15378(b)(5), as it involves organizational and

-and administrative activities of government that will not result in direct or indirect physical
+administrative activities of government that will not result in direct or indirect physical changes to the

 A-10)